-The results from the emmeans test indicate that seasonal variations have distinct effects on spore counts depending on spore type (Figure 6, Supll.
+The results from the emmeans test indicated seasonal variations within climate, resulting in distinct effects on spore counts (i.e. spore abundance) depending on spore type (Figure 6, Supll.
 Figure 3 and 4).
-For GIGA, spore counts remain relatively stable across seasons, with no significant differences detected in either 2013 or 2040.
-In contrast, for GLOM mid-summer spore counts were significantly higher than in early- and late-autumn in 2013.
+For Gigasporaceae, spore counts remained relatively stable across seasons, with no significant differences detected in either 2013 or 2040.
+In contrast, for Glomeraceae mid-summer spore counts were significantly higher than in early- and late-autumn in 2013.
 However, this seasonal effect weakened by 2040, becoming non-significant.
 Specifically, in 2013, Glomeraceae spore counts were significantly higher in mid-summer compared to early-autumn (p = 0.0218) and late-autumn (p = 0.0013).
-By 2040, these differences were no longer statistically significant (p = 0.2924 and p = 0.1915, respectively), representing a reduction in seasonal fluctuations over time.
-For Gigasporaceae, no significant seasonal differences were found in either climate condition (all p-values > 0.15).
+By 2040, these differences were no longer statistically significant (p = 0.2924 and p = 0.1915, respectively).
+For Gigasporaceae, no significant seasonal differences were found in either climate condition (p > 0.05).

-Further, the results from the emmeans test examining the impact of climate on overall spore counts for GIGA and GLOM across seasons reveals that climate change had minimal effect on spore production for both fungal families (Figure 6, Supll.
+Further, the results from the emmeans test examining the impact of climate on overall spore counts for Gigasporaceae and Glomeraceae across seasons revealed that climate change had minimal effect on spore production for both fungal families (Figure 6, Supll.
 Figure 3 and 4).
 The effect of seasons is not visible in this test as seasons are not evaluated individually.
-For GIGA, no significant differences in spore counts between 2013 and 2040 were observed.
-Specifically, the contrast for early-autumn yielded a p-value of 0.9929, for late-autumn it was 0.9562, and for mid-summer it was 0.5732, all indicating no significant climate effect.
-Similarly, for GLOM, there were no significant changes in spore counts between the two years across the seasons.
-In early-autumn, the p-value was 0.8517, in late-autumn it was 0.8575, and in mid-summer, it was 0.3135.
+For Gigasporaceae, no significant differences (p > 0.05) in overall spore counts between 2013 and 2040 were observed, indicating no significant climate effect.
+Similarly, for Glomeraceae, no significant changes (p > 0.05) in spore counts between the two climate conditions across the seasons were observed.